-Access NI disclosure is required and costs £33.
+Access NI disclosure may be required to undertake a work placement in some settings and costs £33.
 During your course you may be required to purchase course text books and incur additional costs for printing, photocopying and binding.
 The overall additional costs incurred to support your studies may be in the region of £250 per year.

 Mode of Study